PBN Backlinks – Why do you Need to Avoid Them

 How Can PBN Backlinks Be Built?

-You need to buy expired domains with current authority and clean backlink profiles free of spammy links in order to develop PBN backlinks.
+You need to buy expired domains with current authority and clean backlink profiles, free of spammy links, to develop PBN backlinks.
 The next step is to create a blog on those PBN domains and provide excellent material that links back to your website, with each domain containing only one PBN backlink.

-To pass internal PageRank, the web page that carries your backlink has to have many internal links pointing to it.
+To pass internal PageRank, the web page that hosts your backlink must have many internal links pointing to it.
 To further boost page authority, you should aggressively build backlinks to that page from other high PR websites.

-In an effort to improve your website’s search ranks for its target keywords, this PBN backlink approach helps to raise the PageRank value that is transmitted to it through the backlink.
+In an effort to improve your website’s search rankings for its target keywords, this PBN backlink approach helps raise the PageRank value it receives through the backlink.

 To boost a website’s domain authority, some individuals just send PBN backlinks to the home page, whilst other SEOs link to both the home page and specific web pages to distribute PageRank throughout the whole website.